-Students develop an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.
-They investigate key concepts of criminal law and civil law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found quilty of a crime, or liable in a civil dispute.
-In doing so, students develop an appreciation of the way in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused, and the liability of a party in a civil dispute.
+In this unit, students develop an understanding of legal foundations, such as the different types and sources of law, the characteristics of an effective law, and an overview of parliament and the courts.
+Students are introduced to and apply the principles of justice.
+They investigate key concepts of criminal law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime.
+In doing this, students develop an appreciation of the manner in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused.
+Students also develop an appreciation of how a criminal case is determined, and the types and purposes of sanctions.
+Students apply their understanding of how criminal cases are resolved and the effectiveness of sanctions through consideration of recent criminal cases from the past four years

-UNIT 2 - SANCTIONS, REMEDIES AND RIGHTS
+UNIT 2 - WRONGS AND RIGHTS